Did you know that you can grown your own rainbow? You must certainly can grow a rainbow at home!

 Those and more facts about rainbows can be found here.

-Overall my kids loved this DIY project and were fascinated to see their own rainbow grow.
+Overall my kids loved this rainbow science experiment and were fascinated to see their own rainbow grow.

 We designated an afternoon of fun, teaching, and spending quality time together.

 Prior to the project, we went to the library searching for rainbow related books and I read them while the kids did their project.
 We talked about how rainbows are formed and all the amazing facts about them.